-Some metrics will use the sub-fund's performance benchmark - the MSCI All Country World Net TR Index - as a reference point or comparator and any such reporting will make clear when this is the case.
-These metrics will be used to gauge progress, not to define or categorise sustainable investments.
+Some metrics will use the fund's performance benchmark - the MSCI All Country World Index - as a reference point or comparator and any such reporting will make clear when this is the case.
+We will use these metrics to gauge progress, not to define or categorise sustainable investments.